Building a REST API with React.js (MERN with TypeScript)

 npm install -D typescript tsx @types/node @types/express @types/morgan @types/cors

-1. Create a TypeScript Config file:
+Create the TypeScript config file:

 npx tsc --init